SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 FIELD-SYMBOLS <fs_any_table> TYPE any table.

 "Declaring field symbols inline
-"The typing of the field symbol is determined using the statically "known type of the assigned memory area.
+"In an inline declaration, the typing of the field symbol is done with the generic type data.
 "Prominent use case: Inline declaration of a field symbol for an internal table.
 LOOP AT itab ASSIGNING FIELD-SYMBOL(<line>).
   ...